thegenemyers/DAZZ_DB/README.md

-that the information is written in a very simple "1-code" ASCII format that makes it easy for one to read and parse the information for further use.  -r requests that each read number be displayed (useful if only a subset of reads is requested).  -h prints the header information which is the source file name, well #, and pulse range, and optionally the quality of the read (if a Quiver DB) or the 4 SNR channel values (if an Arrow DB).
+that the information is written in a very simple "1-code" ASCII format that makes it easy for one to read and parse the information for further use.  -r requests that each read number be displayed (useful if only a subset of reads is requested).  -h prints the header information consisting of the source file name (on an H-line), well # and pulse range (on an L-line), and optionally the quality of the read if given (on a Q-line).
--s requests the sequence be output, -i requests that the intrinsic quality values be output, -q requests that the 5 quiva sequences be output, -p requests the repeat profile be output (if available), and -m\<track\> requests that mask \<track\> be output.
+-s requests the sequence be output, -a requests the Arrow information be output as a pulse-width string (on an A-line) and the 4 SNR channel values (on an N-line), -i requests that the intrinsic quality values be output, -q requests that the 5 Quiver quality streams be output, -p requests the repeat profile be output (if available), and -m\<track\> requests that mask \<track\> be output.
 Set -u if you want data from the untrimmed database (the default is trimmed) and set -U if you'd like upper-case letter used in the DNA sequence strings.